 Driver Retention – This may be the biggest benefit of them all.
 Fleet Managers should do everything possible to retain good drivers.
 All too often, good drivers get a few CDL tickets within a year and become ineligible to drive.
 Fleets that provide a way for drivers to proactively protect themselves encourage driver loyalty.

-CDL Legal will stand behind your drivers with a proactive solution to fight CDL tickets that provides increased retention, better visibility of tickets, improved CSA scores and reduced insurance costs.
+CDL Legal will stand behind your drivers with a proactive solution to fight CDL tickets that provide increased retention, better visibility of tickets, improved CSA scores, and reduced insurance costs.